 Test Result: You will receive your test result 3-5 working days after the laboratory receives your sample.
 You will see your hormone levels in graphics and numbers on your test results.
 You will also see laboratory comments by a hormone specialist PhD doctor.
 You will find a doctor's analysis of your hormone levels in the comments and what to do next.

 - Collect samples from the comfort of your home and post them to our lab.

 - The test must be used within 12 months after the purchase date.

 - The test kit includes a laboratory fee: no additional laboratory cost or tax.

 - Customers are responsible for shipping their samples to the laboratory.

 This blood spot-based testing tool can be done in the privacy of your home.
 A simple step of collecting your blood spot for the test is required.
-Once you provide a blood spot, you need to seal the sample and send it off to us.
+Once you provide a blood spot, you must seal the sample and send it to us.
 Your test result report will be emailed to you between 3 and 5 working days after the laboratory receives your sample.